pactus-project/pactus.org/docs/learn/consensus/consensus-protocol.md

 steps repeat every 10 seconds.
 In case of any failure in each step, validators goes to _proposer change_ state and try to change the proposer for the next round.

-Zarb consensus mechanism is inspired by Practical Practical Byzantine Fault Tolerant algorithm.
+Pactus consensus mechanism is inspired by Practical Practical Byzantine Fault Tolerant algorithm.
 Below you can see more details about the consensus mechanism in Zarb.

 ## Practical Byzantine Fault Tolerant

-Practical Byzantine Fault Tolerant, in short PBFT, “presents a new, practical algorithm for state machine replication that tolerates Byzantine faults." [^first] The Zarb consensus algorithm is highly inspired by Practical Byzantine Fault Tolerant (PBFT) algorithm.
+Practical Byzantine Fault Tolerant, in short PBFT, “presents a new, practical algorithm for state machine replication that tolerates Byzantine faults." [^first] The Pactus consensus algorithm is highly inspired by Practical Byzantine Fault Tolerant (PBFT) algorithm.

 ## The algorithm